Low Tree-Rank Bayesian Vector Autoregression Model: Application to Brain Imaging Data

 We employ the proposed model to analyze resting-state functional magnetic resonance imaging (fMRI) data from the Human Connectome Project.
-The fMRI data contain the blood oxygen level-dependent (BOLD) signals for $\mathcal T=1200$.
-We use average BOLD signals in $68$ brain cortical regions of interest according to the Desikan-Killarney atlas \citep{desikan2006automated}.
-We use ten subjects, with each having two scans: ``test'' scan from a first visit and another ``retest'' scan from a follow-up visit.
+The fMRI data contain blood oxygen level-dependent (BOLD) signals for $\mathcal T=1200$.
+We use average BOLD signals in $68$ brain cortical regions of interest, according to the Desikan-Killarney atlas \citep{desikan2006automated}.
+We consider 468 subjects, each of whom has two scans taken at different times.
+We denote the first scan as the ``test" batch and the second scan as the ``retest" batch.

-As a study focusing on reproduciability, we use test scans as the training data for graph estimation, and retest scans as validation dataset to assess how many edge estimates can be reproduced.
-Using \cite{desikan2006automated}, we divide the 68 regions into to 6 larger cortical regions: front lobe, insula, cingulate, parietal lobe, temporal lobe and occipital lobe.

-We fit our model by running the Markov chain Monte Carlo sampler for 5,000 iterations, and discard the first 2,500 as the burn-in.
-We set the hyper-parameters according to Section \ref{sec:model}, with $(m,d)=(2,2)$ using the plateau method.
-To produce an interpretable point estimate for $G$, we use the posterior mean $\bar C$ and threshold them to obtain edge set $\{ (i,j):\bar C_{i,j}^{(k)}: |\bar C_{i,j}^{(k)}|\ge \delta \t{ for some }k\}$.

-For comparison, we also fit sparse vector autoregression models employing (i) lasso regularization, (ii) a horseshoe prior distribution for the model parameters \cite{carvalho2010horseshoe} and (iii) elastic net regularization.
-For (i) and (iii), we use cross-validation to tune the penalty parameter; for (ii), following the default choice, we use a half Cauchy prior distribution scaled by $\sigma^2_\varepsilon$ for the global scale parameter.

-Clearly, the number of edges in the estimated graph is sensitive to the chosen threshold.
-Therefore, we plot the number of edges versus the threshold in Figure \ref{fig:data_edges}(a).
-It can be seen that the low tree-rank model produces a graph with the smallest number of edges at small $\delta\in (0.02, 0.04)$.
-Notably in this range of $\delta$, each corresponding graph contains the smallest number of disconnected components among all.
-The horseshoe prior model shows a similar result on the number of components, except that it contains more edges.
-Therefore, these two graphs have a higher connectivity compared to the ones from lasso and elastic net.

-Next, we examine the reproducibility of graph estimation, by taking the fitted $\hat C$ to the ``retest" dataset, and then compute the coefficient of determination $R^2$.
-As shown in Table \ref{Tab:R2}, in terms of fitting the training data, all four models show excellent $R^2$; however, when it comes to the validation set, the lasso and elastic net based estimates suffer from a significant drop in $R^2$.

-To find out the reasons for such differences, we retrain these four models on the ``retest'' dataset, obtain the graph estimates, and compare the graph estimates with ones based on the ``test'' dataset.
-A useful measurement is the ``number of reproduced edges'', as the count of same edges from the two times of graph estimation using each method.
-The numbers for the low tree-rank model, lasso, horseshoe and elastic net models are 30, 12, 26 and 18, respectively.
-We plot these reproduced edges in Figure \ref{fig:data_reproduce}.
-The low tree-rank model finds many connections that are symmetric and mostly in the frontal lobe.
-The frontal lobe known as a ``provincial hubs" \citep{brainsci11010111}, as an important region that is known to have many connections \citep{geethaRamani2014human}.